luisdiazhr/Navigation/report.md

 ### 5. Results

 The environment is considered to be solved when the agent gets an average reward of +13 over 100 consecutive episodes.
 In the plot below it is shown that the agent solves the task in 472 episodes.
+The weights are saved in the file `checkpoint.tbh` located in the repository main folder.

 ![alt text]( rewards_plot.png "Rewards Plot")